-I came across a brilliant tip on how to run programs elevated without getting the User Account Control (UAC) prompt, in the Huddled Masses Blog.
+Recently, I came across a brilliant tip on how to run programs elevated without getting the User Account Control (UAC) prompt.
 This can be done without turning off the UAC and hence it does not compromise system security.
-The trick is to create a scheduled task (with high privileges) for each program that you run frequently, and then invoke the scheduled task item manually using schtasks.exe.

-7. Enable the option Run with highest privileges.
-This is an important step.
+- Enable the option Run with highest privileges.
+This is the most important step.

-10. Click Browse… to select the program (Example: Regedit.exe) you want to run, and mention the parameters required if any, for the application.
-(For example, to run a .REG file, select Regedit.exe and mention the parameter as "/s filename.reg")
+- Click Browse… to select the program (Example: Regedit.exe) you want to run and mention the parameters required if any, for the application.
+For example, to execute a .reg file, select

 To run Services MMC applet, browse and select MMC.EXE and type services.msc in the Add arguments (optional) field.

 Some of the programs that I use frequently are:

 Application Command-line used Services MMC mmc.exe services.msc Device Manager mmc.exe devmgmt.msc Registry Editor c:\windows\regedit.exe Admin Command Prompt c:\windows\system32\cmd.exe

 Step 2: Launching a Scheduled Task item manually

 To run a scheduled task item manually, use the schtasks.exe command-line tool that comes with Windows.
 For example, to launch the Services console task that you already created, use the following command: